Chukovets

 Chukovets (Bulgarian: Чуковец, also transliterated Chukovec) is a village in western Bulgaria.
-It's located in Oblast Pernik, Obshtina Radomir.
+It's located in Pernik Province, Radomir Municipality.

 Geography

 The village of Chukovets is located in the southeastern part of the Radomir field.
 Radomir is 12 km away, Dupnitsa is 18 km away and Pernik is 24 km away.
 In ancient times, this field was the bottom of a lake, and the area was called Dark because of the frequent fog.
 The connection with the above cities is made by road and on the railway line Sofia - Dupnitsa, with a train stop.
 By car you can go to the highway Sofia - Kulata at the junction Dolna Dikanya, and the distance to Sofia is 55 km.
 The village is also located at the foot of the eastern ridge of the Konyovska mountain, with the highest point Viden peak with a height of 1487 m.

 History

 A study by Prof. Hr.
 Gandev and R. Stoykov titled "The Bulgarian people in the 15th century" stated: "The village of Chukovcha, Radomir, Sandzak - Kyustendil has: 20 (households) widows - 7, warriors - 3, sofa - 1.
 The village owes - 110 akcheta of the bey in Radomir."
 This data consist of the first census of the population by the Turks in 1505 in the Radomir region.
 The village also existed during the Second Bulgarian State 1187 - 1396.
 The reason for this is the Gradishte fortress, which the Turks destroyed.
 The fortress was built with an observation tower during the reign of Tsar Mikhail Shishman in 1225.